-The 2024 K1 Speed E-World Championship is broken up into two parts: The Teen category, and Adult category with both the U.S. Championship (NC), and the World Championship (WC) up for grabs.
-Both championships will be held on Saturday, June 29th, deciding the US Champion, the top three drivers that will transfer and represent "Team USA" in the World Championship, and of course the World Championship itself that will crown the "Adult" and "Teen" World Champions at K1 Circuit!
+The 2025 K1 Speed E-World Championship at K1 Circuit is broken up into two parts: The Teen category and the Adult category, with both the U.S. Championship (NC), and the World Championship (WC) up for grabs.
+Both championships will be held on Saturday, April 26th, deciding the US Champion, the top three drivers that will transfer and represent "Team USA" in the World Championship, and of course, the World Championship itself that will crown the "Adult" and "Teen" World Champions at K1 Circuit!